 We have had our Ram Promaster City cargo van since 2018.
 Almost immediately after purchasing it we drove it from Delaware to Colorado to have our Wayfarer Camper Van Conversion Kit installed.
-After about 2.5 years of working and traveling in the van, we are finally ready to share about some of the not so great things we’ve found out about it.
+After several years of working and traveling in the van, we are finally ready to share about some of the not so great things we’ve found out about it.
 Keep reading for our take on the problems with the Ram Promaster City.
 This post isn’t meant to freak you out or scare you if you already own one, but to help alert you to issues that we were dismayed to discover post-purchase.

 In the summer of 2019 we were traveling across Canada and stopped in Saskatchewan to get our oil changed.
 The tech came out to let us know that we were very low on oil.
 Both of us were thankful that he told us about the problem as it was the first time it was on our radar.
 For the duration of owning the vehicle we have had it changed like clockwork and so it wasn’t a matter of having driven over and above what was recommended.
 There also wasn’t a light on the dash to indicate a low oil level.
 We made a note to check the oil level periodically after that and found that, oddly enough, the engine was consuming oil.
 (We also at this point ruled out a leak).